jubatus/jubakit/doc/source/architecture/schema.rst

 -----------

 By default, the column key names passed from Loader is used as a Datum key name.
-However you can manually assign the Datum key name by giving alias names.
+However, you can manually assign the Datum key name by giving alias names.
 In the following example, ``user_name`` and ``user_profile`` columns will become ``name`` and ``profile`` in Datum respectively.

 .. code-block:: python